Recruiting the first Crows

 North Adelaide’s Darel Hart was next in the headlines and by Christmas he was among the 16 players who had signed contracts.
 The rest of the training squad was told there would be no more contracts offered until late January.

-Port and former Collingwood defender Greg Phillips trained with the Crows until Christmas but then chose the security of a contact with his SANFL club.
+Port and former Collingwood defender Greg Phillips trained with the Crows until Christmas but then chose the security of a contract with his SANFL club.

 Hodges eventually signed with the Crows in January 1991 and ruck Mark Mickan returned from Brisbane to compete for a contract, although he also was not satisfied with the first offer.